Support and Resources

 CAPRELSA Access Support

 The CAPRELSA Access Support program is provided through Biologics, inc., a specialty pharmacy that supports patients with a dedicated, personalized approach.
 The Biologics pharmacy team will get in touch with you at the start of your treatment and be available whenever you need them.
 They can help explain your insurance benefits, answer questions about CAPRELSA, or explore financial assistance options to cover the cost of treatment.

 Throughout the course of therapy, the Biologics pharmacy team will:

 - Facilitate benefit verification and prior authorization support

-- Provide access to CAPRELSA copay program for commercially insured patients
+- Provide access to CAPRELSA copay program for eligible commercially insured patients

 - Provide 24/7 access to a clinical oncology pharmacist

 - Call you to make sure you have the tools you need to help you stay on treatment

 - Contact you to remind you of upcoming refills

 The CAPRELSA Access Support Team is here to help you access therapy by providing: